ONGOING

 They are invited to slow down, to share silence and proximity.

-The experience is designed for small groups, encouraging concentration and attentive listening.
+The experience is conceived for small groups, encouraging concentration and attentive listening.

 OBJECTIVES

-- To enhance State Archives as contemporary cultural spaces
+* To enhance the State Archives as contemporary cultural spaces

-- To build a national map of artistic traversals
+* To build a national map of artistic crossings and interventions

 PARTNERS AND NETWORK